cedlemo/pochette/README.md

 </dependencies>
 ```

-If with a Java version equals to 10, the quick and dirty way is to add the following
+If the Java version is equal to 10, the quick and dirty way is to add the following
 command-line option : `--add-modules java.xml.bind`.

 In eclipse this can be done via: